davidwisch/physicscode/site/examples/basic_arrays.markdown

 {% endhighlight %}

 <a name="python-numpymulti"></a>
-### NumPy Multidimentaional Array
+### NumPy Multidimensional Array

-As explained [above](#python-multilist), multidimensional arrays can be extremly usefull.
+As explained [above](#python-multilist), multidimensional arrays can be extremely useful.
 The NumPy array library makes creating and using multidimensional arrays much easier than the embedded list method.

 You will have to have NumPy installed to use this method.